 Simone was then selected to represent her home country as team captain on the Jamaica Basketball Women’s National Team, winning the country’s first-ever gold medal at the 2006 Caribbean Basketball Confederation Championship; and in 2014, she returned to the team as head coach, winning yet another gold medal at the championship.

 Simone is a motivational speaker and the author of UNSTOPPABLE, a memoir of adversity, perseverance and triumph.
 In 2015, she starred in the award-winning documentary feature film Coming Back to the Hoop, coaching senior women to the Senior National Basketball Championship.
-Inspired by the bullying she endured from childhood to college, in 2015, she also launched The Anti-Bully Project as a champion in the fight against bullying worldwide, and most recently launched GIRLS UNTAPPED.
+Inspired by the bullying she endured from childhood to college, in 2015, she also launched The Anti-Bully Project as a champion in the fight against bullying worldwide.